pawl/raspberry-pi-1u-server/README.md

 ### Other Chassis Options

 * [BitScope Blade Rack](https://www.pishop.us/product/bitscope-blade-rack/)
-    * Not as much room as the 1U chassis.
+    * Doesn't have as much room as the 1U chassis.
 * [1U Raspberry Pi rack](https://www.jeffgeerling.com/blog/2021/my-6-node-1u-raspberry-pi-rack-mount-cluster)
     * No room for storage, power supply, and a switch to allow for consolidating ethernet connections to the single cable required by the colocation provider.
-    * Doesn't match the usual network device form factor, and some colocation providers might not like this?
+    * Doesn't match the usual server form factor, and some colocation providers might not like this?
 * [UCTRONICS Ultimate Rack with PoE Functionality for Raspberry Pi 4](https://www.uctronics.com/19-server-rack-mounts-for-rpi-jetson-nano/raspberry-pi-4b-rack-mount-19-inch-1u-with-poe-and-oled-screen.html)
 * [iStarUSA](https://www.amazon.com/iStarUSA-Compact-Desktop-mini-ITX-D-118V2-ITX-DT/dp/B0053YKPLM)
 * Dell R620